About Stoney Wood

 Caring for Stoney Wood

 Stoney Wood is looked after by the Stoney Wood Group, a team of volunteers, on behalf Wirksworth Town Council.
-For more information about the group and how to get involved please visit the Stoney Wood Group's pages on facebook.
+For more information about the group and how to get involved please visit the Stoney Wood Group's page on Facebook.
 A copy of the agreement between the Town Council and Stoney Wood Group can be found here.

 The Background to the project